mamix-dev/NodeHelloWorld/README.md

 # NodeHelloWorld
-Just trying to get a website to work on AWS
+Trying to get a website to work on AWS